GPlates/rgplates/index.md

 ------------------------------------------------------------------------

-- The package was incorporated into the GPlates suite.
-- Major update to **v0.5** introduces rasters as reconstructable features and velocities.
-If you encounter any issues, make sure that you with the most recent version of the package.
+- Major update to v0.6 to accommodate changes to the GPlates Web Service (v1.0)
+- New plotting functions to make more comprehensive paleogeographic maps (subduction zones, see below)
+- Better compatibility of offline methods

 ## Examples